Farm Arcadia

 Bottle Baby Lambs (April-May 2025)

 These lambs will need to be fed after being purchased.
 Lamb formula is usually available at farm stores such as North 40.
 The lamb price is based on the age of the lamb when you pick them up.
 These usually turn into very gentle and friendly sheep.
 All lambs are fed mother's colostrum during the first 24 hours of life.
-Meat-dairy lambing is due to start April 23, dairy lambing April 28, 2025.
-The bulk of laming usually occurs for two weeks after lambing starts.
+I anticipate 2026 lambing to start the beginning of April.
+The bulk of laming usually occurs for two weeks after lambing starts with first-time moms lambing one month later (I breed them later).

 Dairy Ewe Lamb: $300 if up to 7 days old, then +$25 for each additional week of age.